jongio/memealyzer/README.md

 1. Update `.env` file
    1. Copy and paste the Terraform output values to the `.env` file in the root of this repo.
       > NOTE: .env files do not allow spaces around the `=`, so please remove any spaces after you copy and paste.
+   1. Set the CONTAINER_REGISTRY_NAME to your ACR or DockerHub registry name.

 ## Configuration